Mexican Pickled Carrots Recipe (Zanahorias en Escabeche)

 The first step before you begin with the preparing of the pickled carrots, is to sterilize your glass jars to store the pickled carrots.

 You can use mason jars, pint jars, or canning jars or repurpose some clean glass jars from your pantry.
-(I’ve linked to the ones I use at the bottom of this post.)
+(I’ve linked to the pint-sized jars I use at the bottom of this post.)

 If you don’t have jars, you can use any very clean airtight container.

-Much like my refrigerator pickles the recipe for these spicy carrots isn’t really a canning recipe because it makes smaller portions, however, you can of course double or triple the recipe and make a proper pickled carrot canning recipe yourself.
+Much like my refrigerator pickles the recipe for these spicy carrots isn’t really a canning recipe because it makes smaller portions and there’s not water bath involved.

 How to Make Mexican Pickled Carrots